sonertari/PFFW/README.md

 	+ Update PFRE to the current version, support changes in pf if any
 	+ Create and install the man2web package
 	+ Produce pf.conf.html from pf.conf(5) using man2web
-	+ Merge PFRE changes from the previous pf.conf.html, most importantly the anchors
+	+ Merge the PFRE changes from the previous pf.conf.html, most importantly the anchors

 - Update the PHP version numbers in the sources, both php and php-fpm, if upgrading PHP:
 	+ config/etc/php-X.Y/